 Suffocation warnings are required in some markets where Glad bags are sold.
 Due to the manufacturing rates and the plastic substrate, Glad uses rapid drying solvent-based inks with ink jet printers to ensure the printed warnings meet quality requirements.
 The printers predominantly print black ink onto white bags, although white ink may also be used to print the warnings onto black bags.
 Additional make-up solvent is mixed with the ink to prevent the ink from drying in the printer and to prevent fouling of the printer nozzles.
-A total of 100 ink jet printers may operate at any one time.

 Glad estimates annual emissions of VOC from printing operations by tracking monthly usage of inks and make-up solvent, assuming the VOC content of the raw material ink evaporates entirely.
 Because of the VOC emissions occur at numerous locations throughout the plant, the emissions are identified as "non-point source" or fugitive emissions.
-This air emissions source category is designated SN-15 and SN-15A.
+This air emissions source category is designated SN-15.

 17. The permittee shall not exceed the emission rates set forth in the following table.
-The permittee shall demonstrate compliance with this condition by compliance with Specific Condition 19.
-[Regulation 19, §19.501 et seq. and 40 CFR Part 52, Subpart E]
+The permittee shall demonstrate compliance with this condition by compliance with Specific Condition #18.
+[Reg.19.501 et seq. and 40 C.F.R. § 52 Subpart E]